17 Simple Ways to Add $183+ to Your Bank Account ASAP

 If you’re already shopping, why not earn some cash back?

-4. Start an Emergency Fund and Get a $5 Bonus
+4. Start an Emergency Fund and Get up to $50 in Free Stocks

 Acorns is a popular micro-investing app.
 Once you connect it to a debit or credit card, it rounds your purchases up to the nearest dollar and funnels your digital change into an investment account.